Bussun/simple-calculator/README.md

 # simple-calculator
-A calculator written in JavaScript with a GUI
+A calculator written in JavaScript with a GUI.

 Live demo: [on my website](https://bussun.dev/projects/simple-calculator)
 ## Features